 Medical Services Plan (MSP) premiums have ended as of January 1st, 2020.

-Despite the fact that premiums have ended the enrolment in MSP remains obligatory for all British Columbia residents.
+Despite the fact that premiums have ended the enrollment in MSP remains obligatory for all British Columbia residents.
 Payroll can continue to encourage employees to enroll by submitting an application.

 - Any modifications in address or family require notice to Health Insurance BC (HIBC) within 10 days.